-My research explores the dynamics of university-community partnerships, public rhetorics, professional writing, and teacher education.
-My work has been published in in College Composition and Communication, Michigan Journal of Community Service Learning, Community Literacy Journal, Technical Communication Quarterly, and Reflections, along with edited collections and textbooks.
+My research explores the dynamics of university-community partnerships, public rhetorics, collaborative writing, and teacher education.
+My work has been published in in College Composition and Communication, Michigan Journal of Community Service Learning, Community Literacy Journal, Technical Communication Quarterly, and Reflections, along with edited collections.
 Inspired by community action research methodologies, my research often takes me out of the library and into high school cafeterias, taquerias, and non-profits as I talk and write with research participants.

 Rewriting Partnerships: Community Perspectives on Community-Based Learning